FRCTeam4500/mkdocs-4500-docs/docs/2024 Badge System/2024 Badge System.md

     #### Description

     Level 4 is currently the highest tier of programming to achieve excluding leadership and subteam leads.
 As such, the requirements are rigorous.
 As a good programmer, you should be able to write original code that improves the robot.
-This can be like the inclusion of PathPlanner during 2023 season adding the Logger in 2023 offseason.
+This can be like the inclusion of PathPlanner during 2023 season or adding the Logger in 2023 offseason.

     #### Deliverable